Taking a Break: Time to Recover Physically & Regain Strength?

 If you’re rebooting your strength-training regimen after a hiatus, begin with lighter weights or fewer associates (if doing bodyweight exercises) than you’re utilized to.
 Increase the weight slowly to give your tendons time to restore their elasticity.

-See, you don’t simply lose strength in your muscles when you take a prolonged break from lifting; you also lose elasticity in your tendons (these attach muscle to bone), Kast says.
-When your tendons are elastic, they’re much better able to produce and soak up force throughout high-impact motions, such as sprints, plyometrics and heavy weight training.
+See, you’re unlikely to simply lose strength in your muscles when you take a prolonged break from lifting; you also lose elasticity in your tendons (these attach muscle to bone).
+When your tendons are elastic, they’re much better able to produce and help soak up force throughout high-impact motions, such as sprints, plyometrics and heavy weight training.